Phobia: DSM-5

 Phobias vary in severity among individuals.
 Some individuals can avoid the subject and experience relatively mild anxiety over that fear.
 Others experience full-fledged panic attacks with all the associated impairing symptoms.
 Most individuals understand that their fear is irrational but cannot override their panic response.
 These individuals often report dizziness, loss of bladder or bowel control, tachypnea, feelings of pain, and shortness of breath.

 Causes

 Phobias may develop for a variety of reasons.
 Childhood experiences, past traumatic experiences, brain chemistry, genetics, or learned behavior, can all be reasons why phobias develop.
 There are even phobias that may run in families and be passed down from one generation to another.

 There are multiple theories about how phobias develop and likely occur due to a combination of environmental and genetic factors.
 The degree to whether environment or genetic influences have a more significant role varies by condition, with social anxiety disorder and agoraphobia having around a 50% heritability rate.

 Environmental

-Rachman proposed three pathways for the development of phobias: direct or classical conditioning (exposure to phobic stimulus), vicarious acquisition (seeing others experience phobic stimulus), and informational/instructional acquisition (learning about phobic stimulus from others).
+Stanley Rachman proposed three pathways for the development of phobias: direct or classical conditioning (exposure to phobic stimulus), vicarious acquisition (seeing others experience phobic stimulus), and informational/instructional acquisition (learning about phobic stimulus from others).